 “I can’t really put in words how much I love BSE.
 Joining BSE has been the greatest decision I’ve made while at UNT.
 I have made a family that I will have forever, and it has literally made my college experience one that I will never forget.”

-Follow us on Twitter for more information and updates @UNTBSE
+Follow us on Twitter for more information and updates @UNT_MC or @UNTBSE